VIALabs-io/hello-hop/README.md

 # HelloHOP Path Following Message Example

+`HelloHOP` is an example implementation designed to demonstrate the capabilities of CryptoLink.Tech technology in facilitating cross-chain message passing.
+This sample contract illustrates the use of the [CryptoLink.Tech NPM package](https://github.com/CryptoLinkTech/npm) for enabling messages to traverse multiple blockchain networks via a predefined sequence of chain IDs.
+It serves primarily as a technical showcase, highlighting the mechanics of cross-chain communication without external bridges in a multi-chain environment.

 ## Features

-- **Multi-Hop Messages**: Pass messages from chain-to-chain without user interaction.
+- **Multi-Hop Messages**: Facilitates the passage of messages across multiple blockchain networks in a sequential manner.
-- **Cross-Chain Functionality**: Native support for cross-chain interactions without using a bridge.
+- **Cross-Chain Functionality**: Demonstrates the ability to conduct cross-chain interactions using the underlying capabilities of the CryptoLink.Tech framework.
-- **CryptoLink.Tech Integration**: Leverages the CryptoLink.Tech NPM package for seamless cross-chain communication.
+- **CryptoLink.Tech Integration**: Implements the CryptoLink.Tech NPM package, showcasing its utility in cross-chain messaging.
-- **Configurable on Multiple Networks**: Can be deployed and configured across various blockchain networks.

 ## Prerequisites